nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Use case: Undo command**

 **MSS**
-1. User requests to undo
+1. User requests to undo.
-2. System updates the internship book to the previous state
+2. System updates the internship book to the previous state.
-3. System displays the success message
+3. System displays the success message.

-   Use case ends
+   Use case ends.

 **Extensions**
 * 1a.
-No command to be undone
+No command to be undone.
     * 1a1.
 PleaseHireUs shows an error message.

   Use case ends.